 Understanding different generations is essential to effective resident engagment and employee recruitment in senior living, says Kim Lear, founder of Inlay Insights, a researcher who explores how emerging trends impact the future of our workforce and marketplace.

-At the Senior Living Innovation Forum, she shared insights into Traditionalists, Boomers, Gen X and Millennials and how the industry should approach each age group, as potential residents, their decision-making children and as likely employees.
+At the Senior Living Innovation Forum, she shared insights into Traditionalists, Boomers, Gen X and Millennials and how the industry should approach each age group, as potential residents and as likely employees.